 Ground cherries also sweet and have a fairly high sugar content on their own, so there’s not much cane sugar added to the preserves recipe below.

 Oh, and if you don’t have one already, please get yourself a good canning set like this one from Norpro.

 Tyrant Farms' Ground Cherry Preserves

 - 5 lb 6 oz fresh ground cherries

 - 1 cup organic cane sugar or to taste

 - 1/2 cup water

 - 2 tablespoons lemon juice or 1 tsp citric acid

 - 2 teaspoons pure vanilla extract

-- After one hour, prepare/sanitize your canning jars in a pot of boiling water - if you're not using a pressure cooker.
+After one hour, prepare/sanitize your canning jars in a pot of boiling water - if you're not using a pressure canner.